SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 - (1440/290) &mdash; (2280/60) months = __5 &mdash; 38 months__ (Oryx data)

-(Yes, I got those intervals by the very crude method of dividing high and low tank estimates by low and high tank loss estimates, respectively.
+(Yes, I got those intervals by the very crude method of dividing high and low tank estimates by low and high tank loss rate estimates, respectively.
 This is Not The Way.
 I _should_ model each set of numbers by a shifted binomial distribution, then employ [the methods of ratio distributions which say the ratio is approximately lognormally distributed](https://en.wikipedia.org/wiki/Ratio_distribution#Binomial_distribution).
+(The math here is similar to estimating the statistical significance of a vaccine efficacy!)
 But in my currently post-COVID-19-brain-fog-addled brain, I just can't summon up the oomph to flog the damn recalcitrant neurons any harder than this.
 Better in the future as I heal, I promise&hellip; but you _are_ permitted &ndash; and encouraged &ndash; to hold this one example of bad